ebarattini/oecd_validation_code/README.md

 - General: R codes now run with all indicators

 ### 16-06-internal
+- new output at the end of chunk 1 to previsualise the data as a tibble
-- new data visualisation for cross country comparison
+- new data visualisation for cross country comparison, which allows several REF_AREAs to be selected
 - validation checks run very slowly on combined datasets, rewrote validation checks with new syntax that makes them run in seconds instead of minutes